jaminNZx/ESP8266-WS28xx-Blynk/README.md

 ## Installation

 * Download the project INO file.
-* Download and install the Blynk Mpbile App for iOS or Android.
+* Download and install the Blynk Mobile App for iOS or Android.
 * Create a new project in the Blynk app and email yourself the auto generated auth token.
 * Paste the auth token in to the project file along with your Wifi SSID and PASSWORD.
 * Upload sketch to your ESP hardware.
 ___If you are using ArduinoOTA to update over the network then also set a device hostname and power cycle your hardware after first upload otherwise OTA won't work___